Triston Casas Player Props: Red Sox vs. Braves

 Triston Casas At The Plate

-- Among the qualified batters in MLB play, his batting average ranks 97th, his on-base percentage ranks 34th, and he is 44th in the league in slugging.
+- Among the qualified hitters in baseball, his batting average ranks 98th, his on-base percentage ranks 34th, and he is 45th in the league in slugging.

-- Casas has picked up a hit in 47 of 86 games this year, with multiple hits 18 times.
+- Casas is batting .438 with two homers during his last outings and is riding a four-game hitting streak.

-- He has gone deep in 15.1% of his games this year, and 4.3% of his chances at the plate.
+- Casas has reached base via a hit in 48 games this year (of 87 played), and had multiple hits in 18 of those games.

-- In 27.9% of his games this season, Casas has tallied at least one RBI.
-In 11 of those games (12.8%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.
+- Looking at the 87 games he has played this season, he's hit a long ball in 13 of them (14.9%), and in 4.3% of his trips to the plate.

-- In 36 of 86 games this year, he has scored, and seven of those games included multiple runs.
+- Casas has driven in a run in 25 games this season (28.7%), including 11 games with more than one RBI (12.6%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.